stevedsun/stevedsun.github.io/README.md

 ## Publish

 This repo has set up github actions.
-Just push the commit to main branch, this will auto trigger page publish process.
+Just push the commit to master branch, this will auto trigger page publish process.